kevivmatrix/mec-task-01/README.md

 	6b)  will be making generalizing:   a couple other varieties of reports, that do some calculations for different output 6c)  will be adding the ability to accept ransack query params to limit the reporting.

+Task 7)  Filtered reporting
+	As touched on earlier.

+	Use case:     The users wish to report on filtered search results.
+(For BasicCustomer, this isn't very different from the built-in export, but is more useful for other types)

+	Add a way to do trigger a new report generation, from the Customer index page, that limits the reporting to the filter results.
+Passing the ransack filters is OK -- we do not need to pass exact id list or such.

+Task 8)  More reports

+	Add two reports:
+	a)  Color analysis:
+	  For each color,
+	   -  # of customers with that favorite
+	   -  # of customers who have only that color as favorite.
+	   -  average # of colors per customer
+	   - average # of customers per color

+	b)  contact + age analysis
+	    For each contact type,
+		- count of customers with that contact type
+		- min, max and average age of those customers

+	Those should be runnable from the reports page.
+When task 7 is done, they should also accept filtering restriction.

 </pre>